ErinMorelli/em-beer-manager/README.txt

 == Changelog ==

+= 2.1.0 =
+* Added new 'Labs' section with an experimental import from Untappd feature
+* Added ability to select which set of Untappd icons to use
+* Added integration with WordPress API - *thanks to __tlongren__ for his help with this!*
+* Updated translation POT to latest version

 = 2.0.1 =
 * Fixed an issue with the `[beer]` shortcode where debugging output was being output